MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

     c.
 Select **Finish**.

-9. Add the Tomcat server to the project
+9. Add the Tomcat server to the project:

     a.
 In the **Package Explorer** pane, right-click **AppOwnsData**, and select **Properties**.